Configuring the Metabase application database

 export MB_DB_HOST=localhost

-Metabase will not create this database for you.
+Metabase will not create a Postgres database for you.
 Example command to create the database:

 createdb --encoding=UTF8 -e metabase